Site icon Compassion International Blog

 To start our list of El Salvador celebrations, we have Día de la Cruz or Day of the Cross.
 On May 3 every year, many Salvadorans decorate crosses with paper chains and display them prominently in their homes.

 Offerings of fruit, candy, drinks, candles and other items surround these colorful crosses.
-Guests are invited to say a prayer of thanks in front of the cross and then take an offering.
+Guests say prayers of thanks in front of the cross and then take an offering.

-El Salvador celebrates its Independence Day on Sept.
-15 along with Costa Rica, Guatemala, Honduras and Nicaragua.
+One of the most beloved El Salvador traditions is Independence Day.
+El Salvador celebrates its independence on Sept.
+15. Costa Rica, Guatemala, Honduras and Nicaragua also celebrate on this day.
 All five countries jointly declared independence from Spain on this day in 1821.

 Several days before Sept.
 15, a torch begins its journey by hand through all five countries to commemorate the event.
 On Sept.
 15, El Salvador celebrates with parades and street celebrations, including a parade of children.